Credit Balances & Refunds

 - Upon withdrawal for a term, students utilizing military TA assistance for tuition support will have their funds returned to the US government according to the return policy for Title IV federal aid.
 More information about this policy can be found here.

 Johns Hopkins University students are eligible to receive refunds resulting from credit balances in their student accounts.
 In response to requests from students to provide more efficient and flexible options, the University completed an assessment of outside vendors and selected BankMobile as its vendor for refund management.
-For more information about BankMobile, please click here.
+Additional information about BankMobile is available on their website.

 View Johns Hopkins University’s contract and U.S. Department of Education Compliance Book with BankMobile, a division of Customer Bank.